-Looking for cute and affectionate nicknames in the Korean language?
+Looking for affectionate and cute nicknames in the Korean language?
 Want to know how and when to use a nickname in Korea?
-In this article we will see how Koreans use nicknames and share a complete list of Korean nicknames.
+In this article, we are going to see how Koreans use nicknames and share a complete list of Korean nicknames.

-Korean nickname is said byeolmyeong [별명].
-Traditionally children in Korea were given an ugly or offensive nickname to scare death and wish a long life, that childhood name was called amyeong.
+Korean nickname is Byeolmyeong [별명].
+Traditionally children in Korea were given an ugly or offensive nickname to scare death and wish a long life, this childhood name was called Amyeong.

-As in Japanese, Korean has rules for calling someone only by their first name - and this is not very common.
+Like Japanese, Korean has rules for calling someone by their first name only – and that's not very common.
 So, in the same way, the first name can be considered a show of affection, like nicknames.

-How you address a person defines your relationship, and you must be in an intimate position to start calling them nicknames.
+How you address a person defines your relationship, and you must be in intimate terms to start calling them nicknames.
 But unlike Japanese, creative and cute nicknames in Korean are quite common!

-Therefore, we recommend that you also read our article on Japanese nicknames, that way you will understand how it works, it will help you understand a little bit of this article about nicknames in Korean.
+Therefore, we recommend that you also read our article on Japanese Nicknames, this way you will understand how it works, this will help you understand some of this article on Korean nicknames.

 Nicknames using Korean names

-There are not many ways to change names in the Korean language, as in Japanese.
-Korean nicknames are usually made by attaching an object that resembles the person, so they are very similar to the form of nicknames in Brazil.
+There aren't as many ways to change names in Korean as in Japanese.
+Generally, nicknames in Korean are made by attaching an object that resembles the person, so they closely resemble the form of nicknames in Brazil.

 Korean nicknames associated with Tall people: